Understood is not affiliated with any pharmaceutical company.

 1. There’s a reason for taking medication.

-What your child needs to understand: The medication should help her pay attention and remember things better.
+What kids need to understand: The medication should help with paying attention and remembering things better.
 Many kids need medication to help with that.

 2. The medication may need to be adjusted.